lshift/clincher/README.md

 To sign the commit, use the following
 `gpg --sign --armor --detach-sign manually_signed/<commit file>`

 "keys" contains a list of the GPG keys for all trusted users, which will be automatically imported by the tool.
+To export a key in the format we expect
+`gpg --export --armor 5BBC2B94F704B8DE246E78C471951B6C037BC7A0` (replacing the "5BB..." block with your key id from `gpg --list-keys`) and write it to a file in "keys" ending with ".gpg".
+We suggest using the users name and today's date to allow for identification and coping with expired keys.
+Please note that even if a key is expired, if it's been used to sign historical commits prior to it's expiry it should be kept!